mikhailshilkov/mikhailio-docpad/src/documents/2018/07/monads-re-explained-in-csharp/index.html.md

 }
 ```

-Static form looks more similar to the function annotation, but they are actually equivalent
+Static form looks more similar to the function annotation, but both ways are actually equivalent
 for the purpose of our discussion.
-I will use instance methods in my examples, but all of
+I will use instance methods in my examples, however all of
 them could be written as static extension methods too.

 How do we compose more complex workflows, programs and applications out of such simple
 building blocks?
 A lot of patterns both in OOP and FP worlds revolve around this question.
-And Monads are one of the answers.
+And monads are one of the answers.

 My sample code is going to be about conferences and speakers.
 The method implementations
 aren't really important, just watch the types carefully.
 There are 4 classes (types) and